bmos299/TYSKafKaSample/README.md

 kafkaconsumer.js
 kafkaproducer.js

-The endpoint, cert, and topic are hardcoded.
+The endpoint, cert, and topic are hardcoded in the code.
 We can make these variables moving forward.